MLB all-star pitcher Josh Hader "deeply sorry" for past racist tweets

 "I really don't know exactly what's all out there," he said.

-It's unclear what could happen to Hader given that the tweets were from before he joined the league.
-But other players have been required to undergo sensitivity training.
+Earlier this year, Astros first baseman Yuli Gurriel completed such a program after he made a racist gesture toward Dodgers pitcher Yu Darvish during last year's World Series.
+He was also suspended for five games.

-Earlier this year, Astros first baseman Yuli Gurriel completed such a program after he was punished for making a racist gesture toward Dodgers pitcher Yu Darvish during last year's World Series.
+In 2006, Chicago White Sox manager Ozzie Guillen underwent sensitivity training and paid an undisclosed fine after hurling insults, including a derogatory term for gays, at a Chicago Sun-Times columnist.

 Hader said he's "ready for any consequences for what happened seven years ago."